 Many people look for ways to pay off their mortgage early.
 You can do this by increasing the amount of money you repay each month or by making a large one-off payment.

-You could also request that your mortgage provider shortens the term of the mortgage, or get a remortgage deal that might offer you a better deal with a shorter term, or even take out an offset mortgage and choose to repay your mortgage earlier or have lower mortgage payments.
+You could also request that your mortgage provider shorten the term of the mortgage, or get a remortgage deal that might offer you a better deal with a shorter term, or even take out an offset mortgage and choose to repay your mortgage earlier or have lower mortgage payments.

 There are many options available, but it is best to do your research and pick the one that is most suitable for you and your financial circumstances.